fpc/FPCSource/packages/fcl-web/examples/fptemplate/README.txt

 See README.txt

 2. /tagparam/*.*
-Demonstrating the set up and use of template tag parameter(s) -> {+DATETIME [-FORMAT=MM/DD hh:mm:ss-]+}
+Demonstrates the set up and use of template tag parameter(s) -> {+DATETIME [-FORMAT=MM/DD hh:mm:ss-]+}

 3. /listrecords/*.*